Exploring & Touring

 Cycling & Mountain Bike Riding

 Whatever type of cycling you are looking for Beechworth is the place to find it.
-Australia’s Premier Rail Trail, the Murray to Mountains Rail Trail arrives right in the middle of town.
-The Trail goes from Beechworth to Bright and Beechworth to Springhurst providing a safe and pleasurable way to explore in and around Beechworth and North East Victoria.
+Australia's Premier Rail Trail, the Murray to Mountains Rail Trail arrives right in the middle of town.
+The Trail stretches over 100 kilometers through North East Victoria and reaching popular tourist destinations including Beechworth, Wangratta, Rutherglen, Bright and Myrtleford.

 If Mountain Biking is your go then the Beechworth Mountain Bike Park, which on its own is considered one of the best places to mountain bike ride in Australia is easily accessible.
 The Beechworth Mountain Bike Park is only 2km from the centre of town.